Chart Color Schemes

 Housing

-Strathalbyn is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Strathalbyn is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 In Strathalbyn, as per the latest Census, 94.1% of dwellings were houses, with the remaining 5.9% being semi-detached, apartments, or other types.
-This compares to Non-Metro SA's figures of 92.1% houses and 7.9% other dwellings.
-Home ownership in Strathalbyn stood at 40.3%, with mortgaged dwellings at 39.0% and rented ones at 20.7%.
-The median monthly mortgage repayment was $1,500, higher than Non-Metro SA's average of $1,300.
-The median weekly rent in Strathalbyn was $300, compared to Non-Metro SA's $280.
-Nationally, Strathalbyn's mortgage repayments were lower at $1,500 versus Australia's average of $1,863, and rents were substantially lower at $300 compared to the national figure of $375.
+This compares to Non-Metro SA's figures of 88.5% houses and 11.5% other dwellings.
+Home ownership in Strathalbyn stood at 40.3%, similar to Non-Metro SA.
+The majority of dwellings were mortgaged (39.0%) or rented (20.7%).
+The median monthly mortgage repayment was $1,500, higher than the Non-Metro SA average of $1,153.
+Median weekly rent in Strathalbyn was $300, compared to Non-Metro SA's $220.
+Nationally, mortgage repayments were lower at $1,863 and rents were substantially higher at $375.

 Frequently Asked Questions - Housing